-Restaurant choices in St. Thomas are largely grouped around three cuisines: Caribbean, American and Multi-Cuisine.
-Some restaurants focus on seafood, as one might expect on a Caribbean island; but just as many focus on burgers.
-Continental cuisine, Italian and pizza are easy to find.
+Restaurant choices in St. Thomas are largely grouped around three cuisines: American, Caribbean and Globally Inspired.
+Some restaurants focus on seafood, as one might expect on a Caribbean island; but just as many serve burgers and bar food.
+Continental cuisine and pizza are easy to find.
 There are a few Mediterranean, BBQ, steakhouse, and Sushi restaurants.
-Mixed in with these are a Spanish restaurant, a German, a Polish, Mexican, Thai, an Irish pub, and a couple vegetarian, Latin and Chinese restaurants.
+Mixed in with these is a Spanish restaurant, a German restaurant, Mexican, Thai, and a couple vegetarian, Latin and Chinese restaurants.

 For tropical ambiance choose a restaurant with a water view, perhaps even on the beach!
 If you’ve been on the beach all day and prefer an air-conditioned restaurant – they are available too.
 Grab a bite at a casual spot, or enjoy fine dining.
-Some restaurants are also bars and offer happy hour specials.
-Live entertainment of piano, guitar, vocals, or a band are offered at various places.
-Caribbean shows are a favorite at a couple resort restaurants.
-Also, Sunday brunch is popular on St. Thomas so get ready for bottomless mimosas… maybe with mango juice or some other tropical twist.
+Some restaurants double as bars and offer happy hour specials.
+Live entertainment of guitar, vocals, or a band are offered at various places.
+Also, Sunday brunch is popular on St. Thomas so get ready for bottomless mimosas maybe with mango juice or some other tropical twist.

 Food Events on St. Thomas

 Attend a food event while on vacation in St. Thomas.
-The most popular food event, that is focused on Caribbean cuisine, is the annual Carnival Food Fair in April.
+The most popular food event for Caribbean cuisine is the annual Carnival Food Fair in April.
+It’s a fantastic place to try local dishes and desserts and to purchase stewed tropical fruit and hot sauces.
 Competitions and food cook offs are all the rage right now.
 There is King of the Wing, a Slider Competition, a Chili Cookoff, Chowder Cookoff and a Coal Pot Cookoff!
-Several non-profits host food events as fundraisers including: Montessori International Night and Ultimate Flavors of the Islands, which supports youth culinary programs.
-St. Thomas’ food truck scene gets to shine a couple times a year with Food Truck Fete events.
+Several non-profits host food events as fundraisers including Montessori International Night and Taste of Two Islands.
+St. Thomas’ food truck scene gets to shine occasionally with Food Truck Fete events.
 Two Agriculture Fairs highlight locally grown fruits and vegetables as well as local dishes.
 Visit the Event’s Calendar for more information and to see what food event is going on while you are on island.

-Local products that we love, that you might love to take home with you include a large variety of hot sauces from mild and sweet, to hot, hot, hot.
-The islands are known for rum!
+Local products that you might like to take home with you include a large variety of hot sauces from mild and savory, to hot, hot, hot.
+The US Virgin Islands is known for rum!
 Cruzan Rum is the popular choice.
 It is made on St. Croix, the sister island to St. Thomas.
 Also, Captain Morgan’s Rum is produced in St. Croix.
-You can pick up packages of bush tea in some gift shops, and with patience might find boxes of rum balls and rum cakes.
-Many of the tropical jams, marmalades, drinks, and candies made from tropical fruit, and known to St. Thomas’ residents as special treats, are artisanal.
-In the homes of culture bearers that continue the community’s food traditions; batches of guava berry rum are produced, along with coconut tarts, guava jam, sorrel drink, peanut punch, and other delicacies.
-Around the holidays mostly, pop-up road side stands with these homemade treats spring up.
-Sometimes you can find them at farmer’s markets, or at fairs like the Carnival Food Fair and Agriculture Fairs.
+A variety of other Caribbean rums are also available, including some that are relabeled as being Virgin Islands rum.
+You can pick up packages of bush tea in gift shops, and boxes of rum balls and rum cakes.
+A variety of tropical jams, marmalades and candies are made from tropical fruit.
+Look out for the home-made jams and sauces during fairs.
+These are the best and are made by St. Thomas’ residents that serve as culture bearers continuing the community’s food traditions.
+Around the holidays, booths at Christmas events sell a variety of treats including traditional holiday drinks like guava berry rum, coquito, and sorrel drink.
+Sometimes the locally made food items can also be found at farmer’s markets.